Mukundthakur18/Java-Basic-Questions/README.md

 # Java-Basic-Questions
-35 Basic Question Of Java
+35 Basic Questions Of Java